lkokes/to-do-list/README.md

-To do list je jednoduchá webová aplikácia na ukladanie vašich úloh, aby vám nič neušlo.
+To do list is a simple web application to save your tasks so you don't miss anything.

-- pridávanie nových úloh
+- adding new tasks
-- mazanie dokončených úloh
+- deleting completed tasks

 ![alt text](./img/todolist.png)